sahib/libmunin/doc/glossary.rst

         A Session is the usage of *libmunin* over the time on one music collection.
 It can be saved to disk and later resumed.

+    AttributeMask

+        Every :term:`Session` requires a Mapping where the possible keys are defined that a single song may have.
+The **AM** stores this information as dictionary, the keys being the names of the possible attributes and the values being a tuple, conisting of the Provider for this Attribute, a fitting Distance Function and a weight.